Skip to Content

 Ornamental Gardens: They’re More than Just Beautiful Scenery

-For example, they’re very similar to a small ecosystem so they raise the oxygen content around your home.
+For example, they’re very similar to a small ecosystem, so they raise the oxygen content around your home.
 This will help to improve your overall health.
-Many flowers and plants attract wildlife such as birds, bees, insects and butterflies, which encourages pollination.
+Many flowers and plants attract wildlife, such as birds, bees, insects, and butterflies, encouraging pollination.

 You can learn about wildlife gardening here.
 See what type of animals the different plants attract so you know which ones to choose for your garden.